 Click Apply to save and close the form.
-To assign the policy to a Wavence device, see 2.8 "To assign a file retrieval policy to a Wavence device" (p.
-66).
+To assign the policy to a Wavence device, see 2.9 "To assign a file retrieval policy to a Wavence device in the NFM-P" (p.
+75).

-2.8 To assign a file retrieval policy to a Wavence device
+2.9 To assign a file retrieval policy to a Wavence device in the NFM-P